Touffy/client-zip/README.md

 ## A note about dates

 The old DOS date/time format used by ZIP files is an unspecified "local time".
 Therefore, to ensure the best results for the end user, `client-zip` will use the client's own timezone (not UTC or something decided by the author), resulting in a ZIP archive that varies across different clients.
 If you write integration tests that expect an exact binary content, make sure you set the machine running the tests to the same timezone as the one that generated the expected content.

+## How can I include folders in the archive ?

+Just include the folder hierarchy in its content's filenames (e.g. `{ name: "folder/file.ext", input }` will implicitly create "folder/" and place "file.ext" in it).
+Forward slashes even for Windows users !